nxtensions/nxtensions/packages/astro/README.md

 ## Prerequisites

-To use the plugin an [Nx workspace](https://nx.dev/l/r/getting-started/nx-setup) is required.
-First, install the `@nxtensions/astro` package in the workspace by running:
+To use the plugin an [Nx workspace](https://nx.dev/getting-started/intro) is required.

+In an Nx workspace, start by installing the `@nxtensions/astro` package in the workspace running:

 ```bash
 # npm